facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

   user: postgre_user
 ```

+The `+` above is required because there is no default choice for the config group `db`.
+The next page will re-introduce the Defaults List, eliminating the need for the `+`.

 ### Config inheritance
 Standard Python inheritance can be used to get improved type safety, and to move common fields to the parent class.